HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The page title is shown as the anchor text in search engine results and is generally considered one of the most valuable on-page elements that impacts a page's ability to rank.

-When analyzing the usage of the `title` tag, we found that 99% of desktop and mobile home pages have one.
+When analyzing the usage of the `title` tag, we found that 99% of desktop and mobile pages have one.
 This represents a slight improvement since [last year](../2019/seo#page-titles), when 97% of mobile pages had a `title` tag.

-The median home page features a page title that is six words long.
+The median page features a page title that is six words long.
 There is no difference in the word count between the mobile and desktop contexts within our dataset.
 This suggests that the page title element is an element that is not modified between different page template types.

 {{ figure_markup(
   image="seo-title-word-count.png",
   caption="Distribution of the number of words per page title.", description="Bar chart showing the number of words in the title tag per percentile (10, 25, 50, 75, and 90).
-The median home page features a page title that is six words long.
+The median page features a page title that is six words long.
 There is no difference in the word count between the mobile and desktop contexts within our dataset", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=2028212539&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql"